 Enhancing Healthcare Team Outcomes

-Nurses can counsel the patient on administration and assist in monitoring and evaluating results on follow-up visits, reporting their findings and concerns to the prescriber.
+Nurses can counsel the patient on supplement administration and assist in monitoring and evaluating results on follow-up visits, reporting their findings and concerns to the prescriber.
 Close communication among interprofessional healthcare team members is vital for comprehensive care and improved patient outcomes.
-Physicians, nurses, pharmacists, and other healthcare providers should communicate openly, sharing insights and updates on patient progress, medication adjustments, and potential complications.
+Physicians, advanced care clinicians, nurses, pharmacists, and other healthcare professionals should communicate openly, sharing insights and updates on patient progress, medication adjustments, and potential complications.

 References